selfsame/tween/README.md

 ```

 `timeline-1` uses another fn layer to provide an initialization closure.
+This closure is needed to repeat `wait` and `tween` fns.

 ```clj
 (timeline-1